SSSelim/dotfiles/README.md

 * Now everything is easy cheesy, dotfiles directory can be a normal git repo.

-# Older Method
+### Older Method
-There are problems with the following methods to keep organized dotfiles,
+There are problems with the following method to keep organized dotfiles,

 * using your home directory as git repo is not a good idea.
 It is confusing.
-* using git in a different way is so helpful
+* using git in a different way is not so helpful
 * I set up once, and I didnt even update it in months because it wasnt so practical.
 * Letting here for historical reasons

-# Keeping Dotfiles Safe
+#### Keeping Dotfiles Safe

 Good for first start
 - https://www.foraker.com/blog/get-your-dotfiles-under-control